BravoNatalie/BravoNatalie/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently working on [LEVTY].
+- 🔭 I’m currently working at [Bitshopp].
-- 🧐 Learning about serverless architectures, Solidity, and a bit of data science.
+- 🧐 Always learning about blockchain, smart contracts, and web development.
-- 🤔 I’m looking for help with development in Web 3.0
+- 🤔 I’m looking for help with development in Web 3.0.
-- 💬 Ping me about react, node, javascript, and crypto stuff.
+- 💬 Ping me about react, node, javascript, and blockchain stuff.
 - 📙 Check out my [resume].
 - 🎉 Fun Fact: I like cyberpunk and Lo-fi。